ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 1. To delete a specific IBM Cloud connection, click the **Delete** icon in the last column of the table.

-   If you delete the IBM Cloud connection, subnets that are attached to the connection are automatically detached.
+   If you delete the IBM Cloud connection, subnets that are attached to the connection are automatically detached. <!--If {{site.data.keyword.tg_full_notm}} is enabled for your Cloud connection, then you must delete the Cloud connection (Direct Link) from the {{site.data.keyword.tg_full_notm}} interface before deleting the Cloud connection. >
    {: note}

 ## Setting up high availability over IBM Cloud connections